DrBubble/ArduinoOS/README.md

 To get the uptime of the operating system you can use ```getPastMilliseconds```.
 <div id='id-Locks'/>
 ####Locks
 In order to keep you application thread safe you can use locks.
-With locks you can prevent an other thread to access a variable, function, ... to be accessed in an unsafe state.
+With locks you can prevent an other thread to access a variable, function, ... in an unsafe state.

 Example for conflicting threads:
 ``` c++